 Q: Are there any modules to enable Jenkins SSO in the organization with AD?

 A: Yes, you can use any Jenkins existing plugins in Private SaaS Edition.
-CloudBees Jenkins Operations Center provides single sign-on across masters and you can use the Active Directory plugin to connect your cluster with AD.
+CloudBees Jenkins Operations Center provides single sign-on across controllers and you can use the Active Directory plugin to connect your cluster with AD.

 A: Yes.
 This information is in the “Configure” UI, under the “Provisioning” section.